 Please support EMCC by telling others about our services and programmes.
-And, please make a donation to the EMCC Jubilee Appeal if you’re in a position to do so.
+And, please make a donation to the Tapestry of Hope campaign if you’re in a position to do so.

-The EMCC Jubilee Appeal is an approved matching fundraising campaign, which means every donation you make will be matched dollar for dollar by the government.
+The Tapestry of Hope campaign is an approved matching fundraising campaign, which means every donation you make will be matched dollar for dollar by the government.
 EMCC is an approved IPC so your donation will qualify for a 250% tax deduction (2.5 times your donation).
-Please click here for the Jubilee Appeal.
+Please click here to contribute to the cause.
 Thank you.

 To stay updated on our news and events, please subscribe to our monthly e-newsletter here.